lucydot/effmass/docs/source/Related packages.rst

 ================

 The `effmass` package is aimed towards theoretical solid state physicists and chemists who have a basic familiriarity with Python.
-If you are looking to calculate the parabolic effective mass only, and would prefer a command line interface, it may be that one of the packages listed below will suit your needs better.
+Depending on the functionality and level of approximation you are looking for, it may be that one of the packages listed below will suit your needs better.

 `vasppy <https://github.com/bjmorgan/vasppy>`_: This is installed as a dependancy of `effmass`.
 Calculates the effective mass using a least-squares quadratic fit for parabolic dispersions.